mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 “I think you’re still figuring things out for yourself, right?
 What are you going to do about the Church?”

 “I think people in the Church need to be better educated about the LGBTQ community.
 I and many other LGBTQ people have felt peace and security from God about this side of us.
-I don’t struggle with my relationship with God because of my sexual orientation.
+I don’t struggle with my relationship with God because of my orientation.
 I’ve prayed a lot about it, especially when I began dating guys.
-I feel that God has made my sexual orientation a part of who I am just like with any other person.
-What I struggle with is people who struggle with my sexual orientation.
+I feel that God has made my orientation a part of who I am just like with any other person.
+What I struggle with is people who struggle with my orientation.
 I think it’s difficult for people to understand what we go through without listening to our perspectives.
 When people who don’t know what we go through try to make themselves a voice without listening to our perspectives, it’s often wrong.”

 I told Sister Okuda about Ben and Charlie’s podcast and gave some background about them.
 I invited her to choose an episode whose title stood out to her and to listen to it.
 I told her that I was down to talk about the episode and to listen to what she learned from it.